KubaVymola/JFP_DP/README.md

 The craft, after loading, should have the nose to +x, up to -z and left -y.
 To achieve this, do the following in blender:

-1. The craft has fwd pointing to -x, left is to -y, and bottom to -z
+1. The craft has fwd pointing to -x, left is to -y, and down to -z
 2. Export the craft with the following blender settings: +y forward, -z up
-3. Don't export materials
+3. Don't "write materials"